Cleantech Market Intelligence

 Alex Eller, Research Associate

-Alex Eller is a research associate with Navigant Research, contributing to the Smart Buildings program.
+Alex Eller is a research associate with Navigant Research, contributing to the Building Innovations program.

 Prior to joining Navigant Research, Eller previously served as a client relations manager at Energy Acuity, where he was also the lead analyst for a research project on the investment strategies of U.S. power utilities.
 Eller, who is fluent in Spanish, holds a BSBA in international business from the University of Denver.